 • LIFE INSURANCE SALES PRACTICES – Joe was co-lead counsel for policyholders in a series of deceptive life insurance sales practice class actions involving replacement, vanishing premium and other sales schemes by MetLife, MassMutual and other of the largest life insurers in the United States.
 These class actions struck at the heart of one of the most massive deceptive sales schemes in life insurance industry history.
-They spurned numerous market conduct investigations, enforcement actions and hundreds of millions of dollars in fines by insurance regulators.
+They spurred numerous market conduct investigations, enforcement actions and hundreds of millions of dollars in fines by insurance regulators.

 The MetLife and MassMutual class actions alone spanned more than a decade with dozens of depositions taken, millions of documents reviewed, multiple appeals argued, and numerous contested motions for summary judgment, class certification, experts and discovery.
-MassMutual itself lasted nine years and was litigated as a certified class until it was settled just a few weeks before a trial in New Jersey state court was scheduled to start.
+MassMutual took nine years and was litigated as a certified class until it was settled just a few weeks before a trial in New Jersey state court was scheduled to start.